kevkev55/readthinkdo/content/quotes/_index.md

 ## Benjamin Disraeli

-> “Man is not the creature of circumstances; circumstances are the creatures of men.”
+> “Man is not the creature of circumstances, circumstances are the creatures of men.”
 >
 ## Charlie Munger